 The participants of this study, most especially the immediate family members, are one in expressing their love to the child who possesses multiple disabilities.
-Also, they consider her as a source of inspiration in their life.
+Also, they consider her a source of inspiration in their life.
 These results resonated with the findings of the study of Tsibidaki (2021) when it was mentioned that despite the struggles families with special needs education face, their situations have, in a way, activated mechanisms of treating their conditions as an opportunity to have a deeper meaning in life and an opportunity to express love more towards the child who has multiple disabilities.

 Resilience.
 The condition of their child and the difficult situation they are in taught these parents to become resilient.
 Although they have been facing so many struggles that come along with having a child not only with one but multiple disabilities, these have not stopped them from doing the best they can for their child.
 This result is supported by the study of Zhao and Fu (2022), when results of their study revealed that the characteristics of being the Chinese parents of children with disabilities helped them build positive relationships with themselves and even with others through actively interacting with the community, which consequently led to positive change in terms of how others treat them.

-The parents of this present study became stronger to face every challenge they were in.
+The parents of this present study became stronger to face every challenge they faced.
 The study by Rogers et al. (2021) highlighted the feelings of resilience of the mothers of those with multiple disabilities, especially during the time of the pandemic.
 With their difficult situation, while taking care of their children, they remain steadfast and uncompromising in their challenging circumstances.
 Also, as stressed by Savari et al. (2023), having children with multiple disabilities takes a toll, especially on the parents, and it consequently affects the quality of life by all; this concern must be faced, and the attitude of being resilient is encouraged to minimize the problems caused by the situation of the child.

 Hope and Outlook in Life.
 The parents are particularly concerned about their child's future, especially if they need long-term care.
 This result is also supported by the claims in the study of Doak (2024), who stressed that hope is considered a significant aspect in dealing with the demands of taking care of a child with multiple disabilities.
 In addition, the value of being hopeful enables the parents to find meaning in the roles they have in the lives of their children and visualize a brighter future for them despite the conditions they are in.

 Also, the perspective of hope and outlook in life shows that the parents and others involved with the child both have feelings of being hopeful yet fearful at the same time.
 This is because of their positive disposition that all will be well, yet they also acknowledge the anxiousness of what will happen to the child once they grow old.
-This result somewhat conforms to the findings of the study of Luijkx et al. (2019) when it was stressed that parents' positive and negative feelings co-exist.
-They added that parents' positive feelings can also encouragingly impact their family life; however, their negative feelings must demand support from families raising children with special needs.
+This result somewhat conforms to the findings of the study of Luijkx et al. (2019), when it was stressed that parents' positive and negative feelings co-exist.
+They added that parents' positive feelings can also encourage their family life; however, their negative feelings must be support by families raising children with special needs.

 Implications of the Study